emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 15. Triplicate Gel: Run 5 μl of each product (3 per sample because the PCR was done in triplicate) on a 1% agarose gel for 45 minutes using the following [Putnam Lab Gel Electrophoresis protocol](https://emmastrand.github.io/EmmaStrand_Notebook/Gel-Electrophoresis-Protocol/) to check for ~390 bp product.
 16. Pool products into PCR strip tubes (75 μl total) appropriately labeled with the sample ID. *Pooling occurs only after duplicate or triplicate samples (based on if you chose duplicates or triplicates above) have successfully amplified and confirmed on the gel.* These will be the PCR product stock.
 Store at -20&deg;C.
 17. Single Gel: Run 5 μl of each pooled sample on a 1% agarose gel for 60-75 minutes.
 The goal is to separate the mitochondrial V4 region band and the 16s V4 region band really well to be able to physically cut out of the gel.

-**insert gel extraction method details**
+18. Excise the desired gel band from the agarose gel with 1 mm x 4 mm gel band pipette tips and transferred to a 1.5 mL microcentrifuge tube.
+19. Add 3 volumes of Agarose Dissolving Buffer (ADB) to each volume of agarose excised from the gel (e.g. for 100 µl (mg) of agarose gel slice add 300 µl of ADB).
+For this project: add ____ µl.
+20. Incubate at 37-55 &deg;C for 5-10 minutes until the gel slice is completely dissolved.
+21. Transfer the melted agarose solution to a Zymo-Spin™ Column in a Collection Tube.
+22. Centrifuge for 60 seconds at 16,000 rcf.
+Discard the flow-through.
+23. Add 200 µl of DNA Wash Buffer to the column and centrifuge for 30 seconds.
+Discard the flow-through.
+24. Repeat the above wash step.
+25. Add 50 µl 10 uM Tris HCl directly to the column matrix.
+26. Place column into a 1.5 ml tube and centrifuge for 30 seconds at 16,000 rcf to elute DNA.
+27. Run 5 μl of each sample on a 1% agarose gel for 60 minutes.
+The goal is to see a single band instead of two (one mitochondrial and one bacterial).

-18. Aliquot 45 μl of each product from the PCR product stock (in Step 11) into new PCR strip tubes appropriately labeled with the sample ID.
+28. Aliquot 45 μl of each product from the PCR product stock (in Step 11) into new PCR strip tubes appropriately labeled with the sample ID.
 These tubes will be delivered to the sequencing center.
 Store at -20&deg;C until delivering to the sequencing center.

 Example of [google spreadsheet](https://docs.google.com/spreadsheets/d/184gZr6-Bc48Q-48O8OhfnEsu5wRloLiekuJg3T_IzXw/edit?usp=sharing) for data processing, including master mix and dilution calculations, and 96-well PCR platemaps.